All the Man That I Need: Background

 Although he was impressed by the song, he felt they would be unable to do anything with it at that time as Houston had only just finished recording an album, so it would be some time before she would be returning to the studio.
 During this period, Pitchford's publishers received several requests from other artists wishing to record the song.
-Houston eventually recorded it for the album I'm Your Baby Tonight (1990).
+Finally, in 1989, Houston began recording the song with producer Narada Michael Walden as she worked on her third album, I'm Your Baby Tonight.